 Funding: This work was supported in part by the National Research Foundation Singapore through the Singapore-MIT Alliance for Research and Technology’s Infectious Disease IRG research programme, Cottrell Research Fund, and the Koch Institute Support (core) Grant P30-CA14051 from the National Cancer Institute.
 M Kaur is supported by the KI Quinquennial Cancer Research Fellowship.

-Provenance: This is a Guest Editorial commissioned by the Section Editor Hao Feng (Experimental Surgical Research, Department of General, Visceral, Transplant, Vascular and Thoracic Surgery, Hospital of the LMU Munich, Munich, Germany).
+Provenance and Peer Review: This article was commissioned and reviewed by the Section Editor Hao Feng (Experimental Surgical Research, Department of General, Visceral, Transplant, Vascular and Thoracic Surgery, Hospital of the LMU Munich, Munich, Germany).

 - Wong MT, Ong DE, Lim FS, et al. A High-Dimensional Atlas of Human T Cell Diversity Reveals Tissue-Specific Trafficking and Cytokine Signatures.
 Immunity 2016;45:442-56.
 [Crossref] [PubMed]

 - Thome JJ, Bickham KL, Ohmura Y, et al. Early-life compartmentalization of human T cell differentiation and regulatory function in mucosal and lymphoid tissues.
 Nat Med 2016;22:72-7.
 [Crossref] [PubMed]

 - Thome JJ, Yudanin N, Ohmura Y, et al. Spatial map of human T cell compartmentalization and maintenance over decades of life.
 Cell 2014;159:814-28.
 [Crossref] [PubMed]